 Data collection of real property involves maintaining data characteristics of the property on CAMA (Computer Assisted Mass Appraisal).
 The information contained in CAMA includes site characteristics, such as land size and topography, and improvement data, such as square foot of living area, year built, quality of construction, and condition.
 Field appraises are required to use a property classification system that establishes uniform procedures for the correct listing of real property.
 All properties are coded according to a classification system.
 These approaches to value are structured and calibrated based o this coding system and property description and characteristics.
 The field appraisers use property classification references during their initial training and as a guide in the field inspection of properties.
-Data collection for personal property involves maintaining information contained in the BPP file includes personal property such as business inventory, furniture and fixtures, machinery and equipment, with details such as cost and location.
-The field appraisers conducting on-site inspections use a personal property classification system during their initial training and as a guide to correctly list all personal property classification system during their initial training and as a guide to correctly list all personal property classification system during their initial training and as a guide to correctly list all personal property classification system during their initial training and as a guide to correctly list all personal property classification system during their initial training and as a guide to correctly list all personal property classification system.
+Data collection for personal property involves maintaining information on software designed to record and appraise business personal property.
+The type of information contained in the BPP file includes personal property such as business inventory, furniture and fixtures, machinery and equipment, with details such as cost and location.
+The field appraisers conducting on-site inspections use a personal property classification system during their initial training and as a guide to correctly list all personal property that is taxable.